 Funeral service for footballer Aodhán Gillen will take place in Glengormley on Monday

+Friends and well-wishers to gather in support of family of road tragedy victim Aodhán Gillen

-A funeral service for a talented young footballer involved in a road collision last month will take place in Glengormley on Monday (April 10).
+Friends and well-wishers will gather in Glengormley on Saturday to support the family of a talented young footballer involved in a fatal road collision last month.

-A PSNI spokesperson said: “Police received a report shortly after 7.40am on Tuesday, 14th March that a pedestrian had been involved in a collision with a Grey Volkswagen Tiguan.
-The man has been named as 22-year-old Aodhán Gillen from the Newtownabbey area.

-“Emergency services attended and Mr Gillen was subsequently taken to hospital for treatment.
-Sadly, while he was in hospital receiving treatment for his injuries, he passed away.
+The collision occurred at 7.40am on March 14, police said yesterday when they confirmed that Aodhán had passed away.

+In a message on Facebook, Aodhán’s father Michael said his son’s remains were returning to the family home at 40 Mayfield Walk in Glengormley at 10.30am on Saturday and that friends would be welcome to call from 12 midday onwards.
+Concluding his brief message, Mr Gillen said: “Thank you so much for your prayers.”

-“Our investigation is continuing and we are appealing to anyone who was travelling in the Scullions Road area around this time and date and who has dash-cam footage, to contact the Collision Investigation Unit on 101, and quote reference number 248 of 14/03/23.”
+The PSNI has appealed for witnesses, or anyone with dash-cam footage, to contact the Collision Investigation Unit on 101, and quote reference number 248 of 14/03/23.

 A notice on the Funeral Times website said Aodhán “passed away peacefully at the RVH on Thursday 6th April 2023,” and added: “Beloved son of Margaret and Michael, much loved brother of Eoin, Cian and Corin.